 TMSs don’t collect data—they deploy tags that collect their own data.
 When you rely on vendor-specific data collection, each technology is going to define event data a bit differently.
 As a result, technologies that are meant to work in conjunction may be evaluating customer behavior a bit differently from each other.
 This will result in a fragmented customer experience.

-Implementing a data layer puts you in control of data collection—you define what an event is.
+Implementing a data layer puts you in control of data collection—you define what an event is and where the data should come from.
 And while initially this will require some real hands-on development, the result will be an efficient tag management strategy that your marketers will adopt and adore.

 One Caveat: Your Data Layer Needs to Function Properly

 The data layer can be a powerful resource for any analytics and marketing stack, but of course it needs to work properly in order to provide value.